RCC to open Eagle Fuel Food Pantry

 Other details from those community college students taking the nationwide #RealCollege Survey include:

-• 51 percent were worried about whether their food would run out before they got money to buy more;
+• 51% were worried about whether their food would run out before they got money to buy more;

-• 40 percent said they cut their meal size or skipped meals because they did not have money for food; and
+• 40% said they cut their meal size or skipped meals because they did not have money for food; and

-• 32 percent said they were hungry but did not eat because there was not enough money for food.
+• 32% said they were hungry but did not eat because there was not enough money for food.

 The conversation at RCC gained momentum over the summer.